PythonNerd12/Net-Nuker/README.md

-theres also a preloaded token to save you time :D

 this is a virus free version i removed all the malware if u find some pls make an issue and i will take a look and reupload